Foods and Recipes for Menopausal Women

-When it comes to bone health, you should make sure to eat enough protein, calcium, and vitamin D (1).
-Ideally, you need to get 1,200 mg of calcium and at least 800 IU of vitamin D, but most women do not get those amounts from their diets.
-Thus, it is vital to add them as supplements or try to eat more of the foods with these nutrients.
+When it comes to bone health, it’s key to eat enough protein, calcium, and vitamin D. Ideally, you need to get 1,200 mg of calcium and at least 800 IU of vitamin D daily, but most women do not get those amounts from their diets alone, so adding supplements or making sure to consume extra foods with these nutrients is a great idea.

 Check out these recipes for bone health:

 - Superfood Chopped Salad with Salmon & Creamy Garlic Dressing

 - Vegan Loaded Sweet Potato